 A national meeting was sanctioned by the French Aéro-Club and still appeared in lists published in May.
 There are no reports in the aviation press of any flights in Vichy on those dates, so the meeting was probably cancelled.

 Danziger Fest- und Flugwoche

 (Danzig, Germany, June 11th - 19th, 1910)

-Hans Grade and Emil Jeannin made non-competitive flight displays during the festival, which also included balloon and airplane model contests and many sports, musical and cultural events.
+Grade and Jeannin made non-competitive flight displays during the festival, which also included balloon and airplane model contests and many sports, musical and cultural events